 • Driving record – A wet reckless charge will be added to your driving record.
 However, it will not affect any future DUIs that you receive.

-If you are considering pleading guilty to a wet reckless charge, it is important to consider the consequences and the advantages.
+If you are considering pleading guilty to a wet reckless charge, it is essential to consider the consequences and the advantages.
 At Hirsch Law Group, we strongly advise speaking with an attorney before accepting a plea bargain.

 When a DUI Can Be Downgraded to a Wet Reckless